Kaoffie/cocoa-specs/README.md

 When the spelling of a word deviates too much from its spelling, we will also offer a phonetic outline, using the fallback chord associated with the vowel.
 For instance:

 - "u" in "minute": `PHEUPB/SWREUT`
+- "u" in "busy": `PWEUS/KWREU`, `PWEUZ/KWREU`
 - "o" in "women": `WEUPL/SWREPB`

 For the palm vowel specifically, whenever the vowel is spelled as "au", "al", or "aw", we use `AU` instead of `A`, as with the outline listed for "balm".

-Note that the thought vowel has been excluded from the list of short vowel set; it has instead been included in the long vowel list.
+When the sequence of vowels ends with "w" or "y", and there are no finals to follow, we add `-FB` as a disambiguator.
+This is especially common for the thought vowel:

+- jaw: `SKWRAUFB`
+- saw: `SAUFB`

 ### Long Vowels